mrchimp/tock/README.md

 # Methods #

  * start(time)
-   * *time* (optional) can be either a countdown value or a starting value
+   * *time* (optional) can be either a countdown value or a starting value.
-     * If a countdown timer then set *time* in milliseconds to count down from
+     * If a countdown timer then set *time* to count down from.
-     * If a starting value then set *time* in Unix time when the timer should be started.
-For example, if you want the timer to start at 10 seconds then call `start(Date.now() - 10000)`.
-The `timeToMS()` method is helpful here for converting to milliseconds.
-Having an arbitrary start time is useful for when a user may want to manually type in a start time.
+     * If a starting value then set *time* to the desired start time to count up from.
+     * For both timer types the following time formats are possible:
+        * "MM:SS"
+        * "MM:SS:ms"
+        * "MM:SS.ms"
+        * "HH:MM:SS"
+        * "yyyy-mm-dd HH:MM:SS.ms"
+        * milliseconds
  * stop()
    * Stops the clock and clears the timeout() from memory.
  * pause()